mehmetyldz87/FCND-Motion-Planning/README.md

         waypoints = [[p[0] + north_offset, p[1] + east_offset, TARGET_ALTITUDE, 0] for p in pruned_path]

 ```

 planing_utils.py

+**Details**
+   * a - Obtain points p1 , p2 , p3
+   * b - Set z coordinate 1  by the help of the point(p) function
+   * c - Check collinearty of p1, p2, p3 by the help of the collinearity_check(p1, p2, p3) function
+        * If those points are collinear , remove from pruned_path
+        * If those point are not collinear , shift one point
+   * d - Return Pruned_Path

 ```
     def prune_path(path):
       pruned_path = [p for p in path]